shredthaGNAR/stars/README.md

 * [FredrikNoren/ungit](https://github.com/FredrikNoren/ungit): The easiest way to use git.
 On any platform.
 Anywhere.
 * [LAX18/Unichat-Firefox-Extension](https://github.com/LAX18/Unichat-Firefox-Extension): The repo for the firefox port of the Unichat Chrome Extension
 * [jeffreytram/UniDrive](https://github.com/jeffreytram/UniDrive): 🗄 Access, organize, and manage several Google Drive accounts in one place.
+* [0x192/universal-android-debloater](https://github.com/0x192/universal-android-debloater): Cross-platform GUI written in Rust using ADB to debloat non-rooted android devices.
+Improve your privacy, the security and battery life of your device.
 * [winder/Universal-G-Code-Sender](https://github.com/winder/Universal-G-Code-Sender): A cross-platform G-Code sender for GRBL, Smoothieware, TinyG and G2core.
 * [zhuozhiyongde/Unlocking-Raycast-With-Surge](https://github.com/zhuozhiyongde/Unlocking-Raycast-With-Surge): Utilize Surge's MiTM capability to intercept requests and leverage Docker services to emulate backend operations, enabling the activation of Raycast.
 * [ourresearch/unpaywall-extension](https://github.com/ourresearch/unpaywall-extension): Firefox/Chrome extension that gives you a link to a free PDF when you view scholarly articles